They Shall Have Music

 They Shall Have Music is a 1939 musical film directed by Archie Mayo and starring famed violinist Jascha Heifetz (as himself), Joel McCrea, Andrea Leeds, and Gene Reynolds.
 The screenplay concerns a young runaway who finds his purpose in life after hearing Heifetz play, and the kindly master of a music school in financial difficulty takes him in.
+At the time the film was made, there were a number of music settlement schools in New York City; the Chatham Square Music School on Manhattan's Lower East Side was the model.
+The story of the school was also inspired in part by the career of the violinist Hedi Katz, who gave up performing to work with poor children.
+She persuaded the Henry Street Settlement to open a music school, where she was the director; she was later associated with the Chatham Square Music School.

 Plot

 Youngster Frankie (Gene Reynolds) and his small gang commit petty crimes in their New York City tenement neighborhood, such as stealing bicycles and taking money from other boys.
 One of those boys, Willy (Tommy Kelly), complains to his father about this, who takes the matter to Frankie's mother (Marjorie Main) and stepfather (Arthur Hohl).
 Frankie finds an old violin in his basement which he used to play when his father was around.
 He then pawns it to get some money to put in the gang's treasury.

 One day, Frankie and his friend "Limey" (Terry Kilburn) hide from the police in the lobby of a concert hall.
 When a couple has an argument, the man disgustedly throws away his tickets.
 Unable to scalp them, the boys decide to attend the concert.
 Frankie is entranced by the virtuoso performance of Jascha Heifetz.
 Later, he sees his violin in the window of a local pawn shop, and decides he wants it back.
 Frankie steals his little gang's stash of spare change to buy the violin, which he handles with aplomb back in his mother's kitchen.
 His stepfather comes home and believes Frankie stole it, smashes the instrument, and decides to pack him off to reform school.
 Frankie immediately runs away, putting his shoe shine gear into the empty violin case as his only possession.

 He stumbles upon a music school for the poor, founded by Professor Lawson (Walter Brennan).
 Lawson discovers that Frankie has perfect pitch and instantly enrolls the boy.
 That night, Frankie sneaks into the basement to sleep, but Lawson finds him.
 After hearing his story, he lets Frankie stay.